near/NEPs/specs/Standards/NonFungibleToken/Core.md

 //   successful transfer.
 //
 // Arguments:
-// * `receiver_id`: the valid NEAR account receiving the token
+// * `receiver_id`: the valid NEAR account receiving the token.
-// * `token_id`: the token to transfer
+// * `token_id`: the token to transfer.
 // * `approval_id`: expected approval ID.
 A number smaller than
 //    2^53, and therefore representable as JSON.
 See Approval Management
 //    standard for full explanation.
 // * `memo` (optional): for use cases that may benefit from indexing or
-//    providing information for a transfer function nft_transfer(
+//    providing information for a transfer. function nft_transfer(
   receiver_id: string,
   token_id: string,